foliovision/fv-wordpress-flowplayer/readme.txt

 = What's coming =
 * improved checking of videos
 * suggestion for fixing of slow loading videos
+* fix for popup and redirection in Flash player
 * other bugfixes

 = 2.1.8 - 2013/05/23 =